 My research approach primarily relies on the design, implementation, and analysis of randomized field experiments.
 The experiments are large, typically with thousands of participants.
 Rather than evaluating the overall impact of a program, I design the treatments and data collection in ways that allow me to determine mechanisms and test theories, in order to learn lessons that to go beyond the immediate context of a specific program.

 In terms of geographical focus, my research is focused on East Africa, primarily Uganda, where I have implemented several projects with the collaboration of one of the world's largest NGOs and microfinance providers, BRAC.
-By spending substantial periods of time in the field over the past eight years, I have built a network and gained the confidence of the organization to design experiments that take place within the context of their existing program activities, thereby enhancing external validity and policy relevance.
-For instance, in two ongoing projects I collaborate with BRAC and introduce variation in the contracts of their employees, which allows me to learn about the importance of particular contract features for effort and contract compliance.
+By spending substantial periods of time in the field over the past eight years, I have built a network and gained the trust of the organization to design experiments that take place within the context of their existing program activities, thereby enhancing external validity and policy relevance.
+Earlier projects have focused on the effect of loan contract structure on borrowing and investment decisions of small firms.
+In two projects that are now work in progress, I collaborated with BRAC and introduce variation in the contracts of their employees, which allows me to learn about the importance of particular contract features: performance pay and rotation policies, for effort and contract compliance.

 Read my full research statement here.